-The Veteran and Military Programs Office supports, empowers and encourages all veterans, service members, their dependents and survivors through services and programs designed to:
+The Veteran and Military Programs Office supports, empowers, and encourages all veterans, service members, and their dependents and survivors through services and programs designed to:

-- Ensure all educational benefits, as well as, other entitlements are received.
+- ensure that all educational benefits and other entitlements are received,

-- Assist in the transition from service to active contributing members of the campus.
+- assist in the transition from service to active contributing members of the campus, and

 - Veteran — One who was in active military service (including basic training) and was released under a condition other than "dishonorable."

 - Service Member — A person currently serving in the armed forces of the United States, whether on active duty or reserve or in the National Guard.

 - Dependent — Spouses, children, or some other familial relationship of a veteran or service member or service member totally and permanently disabled by a service-connected disability.

 - Survivor — Spouses, children, or some other familial relationship of a veteran or service member who is deceased.

 - Assistance with direct admission

 - Priority registration

 - 60 days tuition deferment

 - Special scholarships for dependents of deceased veterans